terraform-google-modules/terraform-google-dataflow/examples/dlp_api_example/README.md

 - `terraform init` to get the plugins
 - `terraform plan` to see the infrastructure plan
 - `terraform apply` to apply the infrastructure build
-- `terraform destroy` to destroy the built infrastructure
+- `terraform destroy` to destroy the built infrastructure.
+(Note that KMS key rings and crypto keys cannot be destroyed!)